karlskidmore/SAM-AWS-IPs-to-SGs-to-ENIs/README.md

 ## This Solution

-This solution borrows ideas from the above methods to an extent but simplifies by borrowing ideas from throw-away immutable container deployment practices: i.e. it does not attempt to mutate a fixed set of SGs in-place, instead it creates new SGs according to the latest information available *at invocation time*, (i.e. How many IP ranges, *right-now*?
+This solution borrows ideas from the above methods to an extent but simplifies by borrowing ideas from throw-away immutable container deployment practices: i.e. it does not attempt to mutate a fixed set of SGs in-place, instead it creates new SGs according to the latest information available *at invocation time*, (i.e. How many *Service* IP ranges, *right-now*?
 How many ports, *right-now*?
 What are the region-specific limits, *right-now*?).
 Like containers, old SGs are destroyed as soon as the new SGs take their place on ENIs.
 Any separate SGs for perpetual rules (for SSH, VPNs, etc) already attached to ENIs survive these SG replacements -- in one atomic operation.

 The high level steps are:

 1. Retrieves latest IP ranges from AWS' endpoint
 2. Creates one big list of ingress rules (for all IP ranges and ports/port-ranges)
 3. Determine SG limits for the region (rules per SG, and SGs per ENI)
+4. Test if anything has actually changed otherwise end here**
-4. Creates sufficient SGs to hold all the rules (maybe different in each region)
+5. Creates sufficient SGs to hold all the rules (maybe different in each region)
-5. Split ingress rules across created SGs
+6. Split ingress rules across created SGs
-6. Switch old for new SGs on each tagged ENI
+7. Switch old for new SGs on each tagged ENI
-7. Destroy old SGs
+8. Destroy old SGs

+** Note that IP ranges returned from https://ip-ranges.amazonaws.com/ip-ranges.json reach into the thousands as they cover many AWS services.
+On aggregate they change frequently (well, about once or twice a day on most weeks).
+The subset of IP addresses for a particular service may change much less frequently though.
+For instance, the CloudFront subset of IP addresses represents just 3% of the total IP ranges advertised, so they may change very rarely indeed.
+This solution only replaces SGs (steps 5 to 8) when that subset itself changes, or when the number of SGs required changes (i.e., due to updated limits), or the ports/port-range rules change, or the tagged ENIs have changed (to automatically include newly tagged ENIs).

 ## Limitations

 Only supports regions' default VPC, but extending to named VPCs could be easily implemented.

-## IPv6
+## CloudFront and IPv6

 While there are both IPv4 addresses and IPv6 addresses included in the response for CloudFront, this function only extracts and uses the IPv4 addresses because [CloudFront communicates to origins using IPv4 only](https://cloudonaut.io/getting-started-with-ipv6-on-aws/).
 If this ever changes (and assuming the origin is also dual-stack) then modifying the function to support IPv6 should be trivial.
 Incidentally, CloudFront *client-side* support of IPv6 is irrelevant to this concern.